ItalianoFrançaisDeutschEnglish

 2.4.1.
 Catastrophe and Foundational Violence • A Hypothesis.

 At the root of the Neolithic leap lies perhaps a panic for survival.
-A hypothesis: a real, nearly universal threat—famine, predators, epidemics—of climatic, geological, or ecological origin is perceived as a threat of extinction.
+A hypothesis: a real, nearly universal threat—famine, predators, epidemics—of climatic, geological, or ecological origin is perceived as a threat of extinction and acts as a detonator for that inability to endure reality, linked to the particular reflexive aptitude of the species, which, under normal conditions, remains a latent pathological potential.
 The response is violence: an explosion of intraspecific conflict, the extermination of animals, weapons and techniques of warfare.
 To win, individuals are not enough: coordination, hierarchy, and command are needed.
 Thus the first megamachine is born, the embryo of technical and organizational power.
 Accumulations follow, to guarantee survival; measures and calendars come later, as a formalization of fear.
 But the wound has already been inflicted: man no longer trusts in tangible reality and is fascinated by the illusory power of the results of change.
 From here begins the mad challenge of detachment from nature, of making a world of one's own (mundus = clean, uncontaminated), totally controlled and sheltered from threats, enemies, predators, dangers.
 A repressed memory that continues to operate even when the threat is gone, continuing to develop the same ideas and aspirations, up to our present day ignoring the evidence of diminishing returns and the ultimate counterproductivity of that endeavor, even extending the folly to the redesign of the very biological foundations of humanity to abolish our symbiotic corporeality.

 Index Anthology